Divyansh8791/Recursive-Question-Decomposer-over-Store-Sales-Data/README.md

 - Top 5 products by quantity sold in Golden LLC.
 - Which product category (department) had the highest total revenue?
-- What is the total quantity of beverages sold across all stores?
 - What are the top-selling products by revenue in each store?

 ---